wrf/genomeGTFtools/README.md

   `blast2genomegff.py -b transcripts_sprot.tab -d uniprot_sprot.fasta -g transcripts.gtf > transcripts_sprot.genome.gff`

+If starting from proteins, and the `CDS` features are available (such as from `AUGUSTUS`), use the options `-x` to make use of CDS instead of exons.

 ## microsynteny
 Blocks of colinear genes between two species can be identified using `blast` and GFF files of the gene positions for each species.

+   Common options are:
+   * `-m` minimum length of a block, 3 is usually sufficient for true synteny, as determined by randomized gene order (with `-R`)
+   * `-z` max allowed distance between genes.
+This should be roughly the upper limit of intergenic distances in the genome, meaning 99% of genes are closer than `-z` (see [here for an example](https://github.com/wrf/misc-analyses/tree/master/intron_evolution)).
+   * `-R` randomize gene order of the query, to estimate false discovery rate
+   * `--make-gff` produce a GFF output, instead of gene-by-gene information of the synteny blocks

 1) Blastx or blastp of the transcriptome (or translated CDS) against a database of proteins from the target species.
 Use the tabular output `-outfmt 6`.
 A maximum number of sequences does not need to be set, since the objective is to find homology, and this is not assumed from blast similarity.
 For example, here I am using the genomes of the corals [Acropora digitifera](http://marinegenomics.oist.jp/coral/viewer/info?project_id=3) and [Styllophora pistillata](http://spis.reefgenomics.org/).